- Our staff team is paid a minimum of $15 an hour

 We work directly with Canadian makers & small businesses, occasionally with Canadian distributors for books or bigger brands.

-- All goods in store are purchased direct from makers & small businesses located in Canada.
+- 98% of goods in store are purchased direct from makers & small businesses located in Canada.
 Makers are paid up front for their work, typically ~50% of the sale price for items.
+Goods sourced from outside of Canada are purchased from B Corps, 1% for the Planet or companies with similar levels of commitment to the environment, community & producing goods not readily available from a Canadian brand.

 - For our custom products (puzzles, socks, t-shirts) we source the blank materials and production in Canada; Our custom puzzles and socks are designed locally and manufactured in Canada.
 Shirts are manufactured in Canada and printed in Dartmouth.

-- We are committed to have a minimum of 30% of goods from businesses run by BIPOC or 2SLGBTQ+ Entrepreneurs by 2023.
-As of May 15, our 2022 wholesale ordering sits at 25% representation.
+- We are committed to have a minimum of 30% of goods from businesses run by BIPOC or 2SLGBTQIA+ Entrepreneurs by 2023.
+As of September 15, our 2022 wholesale ordering sits at 24.5% representation.

 - In-store supplies: Purchased locally from Cookes (slat wall, paper bags, tissue) & Greenii Inc (paper bags), whenever possible; When not an option we use Staples, and when necessary Amazon & Wal-Mart.